javaFunAgain/ratpong/README.md

 This source code is created only for educational purposes and you may use it according to provided license.

 # TODO
-- Use JOOQ for simple SQL persitence,
+- Use JOOQ for simple SQL persistence,
 - better exception handling and diagnostics,